chriski777/NSTAnalysis/README.md

 ![screen shot 2017-08-06 at 10 51 07 pm](https://user-images.githubusercontent.com/10649054/29014392-a396c292-7afd-11e7-9507-40bcdf448abf.png)

-The following plot is produced when the statement
+The plot above is produced when the statement
 ```
 scatterPlot('sampleSkew', 'fanoFactor', 'FULL')
 ```